PantherXOS/wiki.pantherx.org/System-configuration.md

 ---
 ---

 PantherX comes with a really easy, command-line based installer that asks virtually no questions.
 Simply boot the ISO, make sure you're connected to the internet and run [`px-install`](/Installation-guide/#installation).

-If you know how-to press buttons on your keyboard, it's as easy to use, as any installer with interface.
-If you insist on an interface, we kindly ask you to wait another couple of months, or [help us](/Getting-involved/) write one now.
+Also checkout our new [System Configuration Generator](https://www.pantherx.org/configs/).

 ## Desktop